jasonvacare/redage/README.md

 6. Item / spell / class / feature icons
 7. Visually note on stat block when dex/DEX are lowered by armor.
 8. Change item location from select on inventory list, without having to go into item sheet
+9. Color code too-many-readied-items and load level
-9. Display info/controls on item entries in the actor list w/o going into the item sheet
+10. Display info/controls on item entries in the actor list w/o going into the item sheet
-  A. set location, see isProf / prof group, see weapon dmg, armor value, armor dex max Odds & Ends
+  A. set location, see isProf / prof group, see weapon dmg, armor value, armor dex max

+Odds & Ends
 - Don't allow more than one copy of a class (also feature?) in your inventory.
 When you drag a class in that you already have, increment the level of the existing one.